Vietnam.vn - Nền tảng quảng bá Việt Nam

 Apologize sincerely and genuinely

-A sincere apology can also bring relief, especially if you feel you were at fault.
-An apology alone doesn't erase the hurt or make things right, but it shows that you know you were wrong and are trying to prevent it from happening again in the future.
+A sincere apology can also bring relief, especially if you feel guilty.
+An apology alone doesn't erase the hurt or make things right, but it shows that you acknowledge your wrongdoing and are committed to preventing it from happening again in the future.

-Not apologizing for wrongdoing can damage personal and work relationships, or lead to anger, resentment, and hostility that grows over time.
+Not apologizing for wrongdoing can damage personal and work relationships, or lead to anger, resentment, and hostility that grow over time.

 Research shows that the main reasons people don't apologize after doing something wrong are because they don't really care about the other person, because apologizing threatens their image, or they believe that apologizing won't do any good anyway.